|Nutrition Facts (per serving)|

 Arrange the tilapia fillets in the baking dish; sprinkle with salt and pepper.

-In a bowl, combine the sour cream, mayonnaise, onion, dill, parsley, and lemon juice; spread the mixture evenly over the fish fillets.
+In a bowl, combine the sour cream, mayonnaise, finely chopped onion, dill, parsley, and lemon juice; spread the mixture evenly over the fish fillets.

-- To minimize a fishy odor, soak fillets in buttermilk for about 15 minutes, or soak it in a mixture of milk and lemon juice - about 1 teaspoon of lemon juice per cup of milk.
+- To minimize any fishy odor, soak the fillets in buttermilk for about 15 minutes, or soak them in a mixture of milk and lemon juice—about 1 teaspoon of lemon juice per cup of milk.
 Rubbing the fish with a little lemon juice or lime juice might also help.